If you read only the top-line headline about the Greater Boston market this summer, you are trading on incomplete data.

 The Cityside advantage

 This fracture is exactly where Cityside operates.
-Because we function as both a high-end general contractor and an elite residential brokerage under one roof, we build strategy around real-time market data.
-We advise sellers preparing assets for maximum yield, guide buyers mapping out renovation capital before they close, and execute the builds.
+We are a high-end general contractor and a residential brokerage under one roof, so we build strategy around live market data, advising sellers on prepping for maximum yield, guiding buyers on renovation capital before they close, and executing the builds.

 If you are analyzing a specific submarket before you list, or scoping pre-market capital improvements anywhere across Greater Boston, reach out.
 The first conversation usually changes the math.